 - Illogical time sequences between timestamps

 - Unlikely gaps between timestamps

 - Incorrect hospital codes

 - Missing timestamps where one would be expected

 - Conveyances by non-conveying vehicles

 - Patient Handover breaches at hospital

 - Mismatched Patient Report Forms (PRFs)

-- Discrepancies between Command Point, MDT, and PRF data.
+- Discrepancies between Command Point, MDT, and PRF data

-A facility is available to allow staff, outside of management, information to request a review of any data items.
-These data quality queries are submitted via the Business Intelligence (BI) Portal for consideration by the Data Quality team to ensure that they meet agreed rules.
+A facility is available to allow staff outside of Management

+Information to request a review of any data items.
+These data quality queries are submitted via the ity team to ensure that they meet agreed rules.
 No-one outside of the Data Quality team within MI can make amendments to any records.
 There is an audit history for any record flagged for reviewing, and all changes and actions taken (or not taken as the case may be) are logged with the username/change made/date/time.